merthidayetoglu/HiCCL/misc/rebuttal.md

 **R2.** Refer-to-**A**&**W9**.

 **R3**. **a)** Refer-to-**A**. **b)** Collective performance will be impacted by additional communication, and so the theoretical bounds in Table III.

-**D7**.
-Fig.8 compares ring and tree for broadcast and reduce, showing that saturating bandwidth does not mean higher throughput.
-Similarly, we discuss that an all-reduce with reduction-only primitives is sub-optimal (Sec.III-Bpar.3,Cpar.2).
-Therefore we chose reduce-scatter followed by all-gather (TabIe2row15), which is communication optimal.

-**D8**,**D16**,**W10**.
-The core algorithms in GPU-aware MPI implementations are originally developed for CPUs.
-Current implementations (OpenMPI/MPICH) move the data to CPU, run an original algorithm as is, and then move the results back to GPU.
-Therefore they do not take advantage of the direct links across GPUs, and it is hard to compare the ideas in HiCCL.
-We confirmed our discussion with MPICH developers.

 **D18**.
 [7] is criticized for costly code synthesis for collective communications.
 We will clarify in the final version.